Estimated reading time: 6 minutes

 Editing your videos.

 Forget Hollywood!
 You can edit your YouTube videos on your computer with ease.
 Mac computers and most PCs come with free video editing software installed.
-These editing programs are basic, but they have all of the bells and whistles you need to create an eye-catching and engaging video.
-You just drag and drop your video footage, splice it where needed, adjust the audio level, and add things like text overlays and an intro and exit slide.
+These editing programs are basic, but they have all the bells and whistles you need to create an eye-catching and engaging video.
+You drag and drop your video footage, splice it where needed, adjust the audio level, and add things like text overlays and an intro and exit slide.

 Exporting your videos.